 What are the qualities of narcotics vs. opiates?
 “Narcotics” is a catch-all term referring to painkillers that dull the senses.
 Opiates refer to substances made from natural opiates and synthetic products called opioids.
 Today, the term narcotics also covers opiates.
-If you want to stop using narcotics, BoardPrep Recovery Center’s outpatient drug rehab programs in Tampa, FL, are a great place to get help.
+If you want to stop using narcotics, BoardPrep Recovery Center’s opiate detox program in Tampa, FL is a great place to get help.

 Narcotics vs. Opiates

 Narcotics include opiates and opioids.
 Common opiates (naturally occurring) examples include:

 Examples of synthetic opioids include:

 When it comes to narcotics vs opiates, keep in mind that all of the above drugs have a high risk of abuse and addiction.
 If you’re struggling with overcoming addiction, a Tampa, FL, drug rehab center can help.

 Are narcotics opiates?
 Not always.
 All opiates and opioids are narcotic, but not vice versa.
 Doctors prescribe a specific type of narcotics called analgesics for acute and chronic pain relief.
 These drugs are either opiates (coming from the poppy flower) or opioids (synthetic substances).